james-lawrence/pacmir/readme.md

 - no need to manage a mirror list.
 - no need to figure out fastest/most reliable mirrors (bittorrent more or less does this automatically).
 - reduces infrastructure costs for the arch linux community (via bandwidth reductions).
-- removes the need for mirrors to even really exist.
+- in theory could support tooling for previous versions of packages

 ### how it works
 pacmir clones and rewrites /etc/pacman.d/mirrorlist (or /etc/pacman.d/mirrorlist.pacnew) prepending itself to the top of the list